FedRAMP/automating-assessment-cwg/plan.md

 Your focus in this working group will be on the development of industry standards and tools to automate assessment, reporting, and/or the enforcement of technical controls.
 You will also focus on collaborating on the underlying control translations to make this easy, and sharing guidance on implementation.
 Start small, go big.

+For this working group specifically, weekly town halls will alternate between developing Key Security Indicators and creating machine readable data formats for communication between FedRAMP and CSPs.
+To read more about these activities, see [here](#key-community-working-groups-activities).

 ## Participation